-- Due to the impact of the COVID-19 pandemic, the timeframe of the Gaeltacht School Recognition Scheme has been extended to the end of the 2023/24 school year.
-The additional supports provided for schools participating in the Gaeltacht School Recognition Scheme will continue during this extended period, subject to the normal conditions set out in annual circulars related to the Gaeltacht School Recognition Scheme. - Schools located in Gaeltacht language-planning areas that are not currently participating in the Gaeltacht School Recognition Scheme are being given a further opportunity to join the Scheme. - The provision of additional supports to schools in Gaeltacht language-planning areas that opt to join the Scheme will be prioritised, to strengthen the provision of education through the medium of Irish. - To join the Scheme, a school must complete an Expression of Interest Form attached to this Circular (Appendix 2). - A school opting to participate in the Scheme will be required to develop an action plan based on the language-based criteria to strengthen immersion education taking account of the school's particular context. - Additional targeted supports at planning and implementation stages will be provided to support schools joining the Scheme.
-Following the approval of action plans, schools will have access to Irish-language support hours, a grant for the purchase of Irishmedium teaching resources, additional continuing professional development (CPD) provided by COGG and advisory visits/sessions from the Inspectorate.
-Due to the unprecedented and unexpected circumstances arising from the global pandemic, online advisory sessions will be provided for schools, where it is not possible to carry out face-to-face visits.
+- Schools located in Gaeltacht language-planning areas that are not currently participating in the Gaeltacht School Recognition Scheme are being given a further opportunity to join the Scheme. - To join the Scheme, a school must complete an Expression of Interest Form attached to this Circular (Appendix 2). - A school opting to participate in the Scheme will be required to develop an action plan based on the language-based criteria to strengthen immersion education1 taking account of the school's particular context. - Additional targeted supports at planning and implementation stages will be provided to support schools joining the Scheme.
+Following the approval of action plans, schools will have access to Irish-language support hours, a grant for the purchase of Irish-medium teaching resources, additional continuing professional development (CPD) provided by COGG and advisory visits/sessions from the Inspectorate.